valancej/anchore-terraform-eks/README.md

 ```

-## Anchore Helm Chart Configuration
+## Anchore Helm Chart

+Anchore maintains a [Helm chart](https://github.com/helm/charts/tree/master/stable/anchore-engine) to simplify the software installation process.
+An Enterprise installation of the chart will include the following:

+- Anchore Enterprise software
+- PostgreSQL (9.6.2)
+- Redis (4)

-To make proper configurations to the Helm chart, create a custom `anchore_values.yaml` file and utilize it during installation.
+To make the necessary configurations to the Helm chart, create a custom `anchore_values.yaml` file and utilize it during installation.
 There are many options for configuration with Anchore, for the purposes of this document, I will only change what is required to successfully install Anchore Enterprise.

 **Note:** For this installation, an ALB ingress controller will be used You can read more about Kubernetes Ingress with AWS ALB Ingress Controller [here](https://aws.amazon.com/blogs/opensource/kubernetes-ingress-aws-alb-ingress-controller/)